LeonidPilyugin/spmi/README.rst

     type = "default"        # type of wrapper command = "sleep 10"    # command to execute

+Be sure that `GNU Screen <https://www.gnu.org/software/screen/>`_ is installed.

 Then, start a new task:

 .. code-block:: console

     $ spmi list
-    detected: "example_task" by path "path/to/your/task.json"
+    detected: "example_task" by path "task.toml"

 .. code-block:: console